willianfco/selenium/README.md

 3º - Extract the chromedriver.exe on your python folder.
 If you don't know where it is, open your python terminal, it will be written in the first line.

-### Then we need to pip install -U selenium on your python terminal and you are ready to play!
+### Then we need to pip install -U selenium on your python terminal and we are ready to play!